-In the past, one of the hardest things that I would have to deal with as a pool player was what to do when there were more three people who wanted to play a game.
+In the past, one of the hardest things that I would have to deal with as a pool player was what to do when there were more than three people who wanted to play a game.
 It’s not always that fun to be the third wheel waiting to play while watching two friends play.
-So, needless to say I’ve ended up playing a lot of cutthroat in my day.
+So, needless to say I’ve ended up playing a lot of cutthroat in my day, usually on the nights my home table had a bigger crowd around it than a normal match could handle.

 Cutthroat is a version of pool that can be played with three or more people, with the goal to be the last person to have your balls remaining on the table.